Gene Sharp: Biography

 Sharp was born in North Baltimore, Ohio, the son of an itinerant Protestant minister.
 He received a Bachelor of Arts in Social Sciences in 1949 from Ohio State University, where he also received his Master of Arts in Sociology in 1951.
 In 1953–54, Sharp served nine months of a two-year sentence based on his conviction for refusing conscription during the Korean War.
 He discussed his decision to go to prison for his beliefs in letters to Albert Einstein, who wrote a foreword to his first book on Gandhi.
 He worked as factory laborer, guide to a blind social worker, and secretary to A. J. Muste, America's leading pacifist.
 Between 1955 and 1958, he was Assistant Editor of Peace News (London), the weekly pacifist newspaper from where he helped organize the 1958 Aldermaston March.
 The next two years he studied and researched in Oslo with Professor Arne Næss, who together with Johan Galtung drew extensively from Mohandas Gandhi's writings in developing the Satyagraha Norms.
 In 1968, he received a Doctor of Philosophy in political theory from Oxford University.
 Funding for Sharp's research at this time came from the DARPA project of the US Department of Defense.

 Sharp was appointed a professor of political science at the University of Massachusetts Dartmouth in 1972.
 He held research appointments at Harvard University's Center for International Affairs from 1965.

-In 1983 he founded Harvard's Program on Nonviolent Sanctions in Conflict and Defense (PNS), which "continued in the spirit of its founder" and in 1995 was merged with another Harvard organization.
+In 1983 he founded Harvard's Program on Nonviolent Sanctions in Conflict and Defense (PNS), which "continued in the spirit of its founder."
+In 1994, PNS was merged with another Harvard organization called Cultural Survival to form the Program on Nonviolent Sanctions and Cultural Survival, which itself later closed in 2005.

 In 1983 Sharp also founded the Albert Einstein Institution, a non-profit organization devoted to studies and promotion of the use of nonviolent action in conflicts worldwide.
 In 2004, the Albert Einstein Institution lost much of its funding (with income dropping from more than $1m a year to as little as $160,000), and from then on was run out of Sharp's home in East Boston, near Logan Airport.

 In 2012, he received the Zambrano Foundation Distinguished Lifetime Democracy Award.

 Sharp died on January 28, 2018, at home in Boston, having just turned 90.